StarDrop9/BlackJackFirestoreAuth/README.md

 <p align="center">
-Learn Firebase Authentication and deploying JQueru Black Jack Game under Angular 7
+<h1>Learn Firebase Authentication and deploying JQueru Black Jack Game under Angular 7<h1>
 </p>

-# FireStarter
+# Black Jack FireStarter

 FireStarter is an Angular PWA powered by Firebase.
 It can serve as a foundation to learn this stack and roll out more complex features.
 - [Live Demo](https://authentication-39f95.firebaseapp.com/)